CDC director warns coronavirus variants could spark another avoidable surge - KION546

 CDC director warns coronavirus variants could spark another avoidable surge

-Dr. Rochelle Walensky, director of the US Centers for Disease Control and Prevention, said Monday that she’s worried the United States could see “another avoidable surge” of Covid-19 if mitigation measures — such as mask-wearing, physical distancing and avoiding crowds or travel — are not followed.
+Dr. Rochelle Walensky, director of the Centers for Disease Control and Prevention, said Monday that she’s worried the US could see “another avoidable surge” of Covid-19 if mitigation measures — such as mask-wearing, physical distancing and avoiding crowds or travel — are not followed.

-“As I’ve stated before, the continued relaxation of prevention measures while cases are still high and while concerning variants are spreading rapidly throughout the United States is a serious threat to the progress we have made as a nation,” Walensky said during a White House briefing Monday.
+“As I’ve stated before, the continued relaxation of prevention measures while cases are still high and while concerning variants are spreading rapidly throughout the United States is a serious threat to the progress we have made as a nation,” Walensky said at a White House briefing.

 “Increasingly, states are seeing a growing proportion of their Covid-19 cases attributed to variants,” Walensky said.
 She said two newly identified variants — B.1427 and B.1429 — are estimated to account for 52% of cases in California, 41% in Nevada and 25% in Arizona.